Sometimes I feel like a fake.

 Replace Stubbornness With Grace

-- Being a good steward of your time.
+- Be a good steward of your time.

 Stubbornness won’t allow you to forgive quickly.
 It wants to convince you that you’ve been wronged and you’re owed something.